Spirituality, Worship and Learning at St Brides

 Living the Questions

-A group from St Bride’s went on pilgrimage along the Llyn Peninsula in June 2013.
-To find out more about upcoming day walks, please download the latest newsletter from the front page of this site, or contact email@example.com Watch this space for details of our next big adventure!
+A group from St Bride’s will be going on pilgrimage to Lindisfarne in June 2015 please see newsletter for details.
+To find out more about upcoming day walks, please download the latest newsletter from the front page of this site, or contact firstname.lastname@example.org Watch this space for details of our next big adventure!

 Theology and Modernity